chienhsiang-hung/blog/content/posts/2023/Median of Two Sorted Arrays in Python (LeetCode Hard)/index.md

   enable: true
 ---
 ## Solution
-Most Python solution you can find usding either this or kth solution they slice the `nums1` and `nums2` for loop and it makes the time complexity from $O(Log n)$ $O(n Log n)$.
-Here I share a solution using pointer to avoid the such problem.
+Most Python solution you can find usding either this or kth solution they slice the `nums1` and `nums2` for loop and it makes the time complexity from $O(Logn)$ $O(nLogn)$.
+Here I share a solution using pointer to avoid such the problem.

 {{< youtube LPFhl65R7ww >}}

+If you don't understand the concept please have a look at the above video first by [@tusharroy2525](https://www.youtube.com/@tusharroy2525/about).